ManicodeSecurity/Defending-DevOps/008-Istio/README.md

 kubectl -n istio-system get service istio-ingressgateway
 ```

+Up until version 1.0, Istio’s default behavior was to block access to external endpoints which created connectivity issues and applications were breaking until all endpoints were configured.
+We are using a version of Istio that newer than 1.0 so egress is not blocked by default.

-Now, paste the IP address with a shortened link as follows in your browser and you will see that there are some issues.
-Egress traffic is blocked by default.
-The API is not able to make outbound connections to follow redirects.
+Paste the IP address with a shortened link as follows in your browser:
 ```
 http://35.197.37.188/api/check?url=https://bit.ly/hi
-# NOT ALLOWED or fail to resolve
+# This should resolve as expected
 ```

 ### Task 5: Build Egress Rules
-Lets build some rules to explicit allow outbound egress traffic to only bit.ly.
+Lets build some rules to explicit allow outbound egress traffic to only bit.ly and no other endpoints.
 This can be accomplished by using a `ServiceEntry`.
 Check out the file `link-unshorten-egress.yaml` located in the `istio-rules` directory and create it as follows:

 ```
 # In the manifests/istio-rules directory